R&D Tax Credits: How to claim them?

 Make sure to file your accounts at the same time as R&D claims

-Filing R&D claims after the submission of annual accounts, and not amending for the claim in the accounts can have detrimental consequences.
+Filing R&D claims after the submission of annual accounts, and not adjusting for the claim in the accounts can have detrimental consequences.
 Alongside the accounts being inaccurate (i.e. net assets being lower due to the exclusion of the claim value) this can also restrict the ability to pay out dividends for profit-making companies.

 Zen Finance: